cswclui/katacoda-scenarios-1/mstran-006/intro.md

 ![Hybrid Architecture](mstran-006/assets/seats-idl.png)

+gRPC is an API technology that enables a client and server to communicate by sending streams of data to and from under HTTP/2.
+Whereas RESTful APIs use the standard `request/response` sessions to exchange data. gRPC, on the other hand, exchanges data over bi-directional streams.
+Also, the data is by default encoded into binary data thus facilitating faster communication.
+The tradeoff is that both client and server must have exact knowledge of data schemas in play prior to communication.

 ## What you'll be doing

 In this scenario you'll get the demonstration microservice up and running as a gRPC API.
 Then, once the microservice is running, you'll exercise the code to get a sense of how it works.